XULRunner42/marty-nerdland/articles/node-updates-5.markdown

 ## Content

 No comment about this latest Node version.
+Also, sorry for the unexpected downtime.
+I don't visit this website much, it was most likely brought down when I was testing Urbit, when `vere` ran out the memory and killed all of my background resident processes.
+I lived without DNS for a little while, too!